Anushri-Daryapurkar/M2-EmbSys/CaseStudy/Readme.md

 | LR04 | Sensor should sense the number of steps user take |
 | LR05 | Bluetooth should be connected to the available nearby device |

+## Application

+- Wuth the help of this fitness tracker you can tops up your fitness plan

+- Can monitor user's health

 # Mid-Complex Embedded System